nuclio/nuclio/docs/configuring-a-function.md

       cpu: "500m"

   triggers:
-    # for HTTP triggers (API gateway) to work a Kubernetes ingress controller should be installed
-    # see the getting started guide for more details
     http:
       maxWorkers: 4
       kind: "http"
       attributes:

+        # see "Invoking Functions By Name With Kubernetes Ingresses" for more details
+        # on configuring ingresses
         ingresses:
           http:
             host: "host.nuclio"